Yankees vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 26 hits with four doubles, seven home runs and eight walks.
-He has driven in 29 runs with one stolen base.
+- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (26 total hits).
+He's also stolen one base.

 Garcia Recent Games